QUEEN OF POP! – Warhol’s Marilyns

 Warhol’s ‘White Marilyn’ sold for $41m at Christie’s.

-The Shot Marilyns is a work of art produced inadvertently in 1964 by Warhol.
-Andy painted five different colored Marilyns, all 40-inches square; cadmium red, orange, light (cerulean) blue, sage blue (a.k.a. phthalo) and turquoise.
+Shot Marilyns is a work of art produced inadvertently in 1964 by an unwelcome visitor to the Factory, Dorothy Podber.
+Andy painted five different colored Marilyns, all in a 40-inch-square format; cadmium red, orange, light (cerulean) blue, sage blue (a.k.a. phthalo) and turquoise.
 The five 1964 Marilyn paintings were stored at Warhol’s studio on East 47th Street in Manhattan.
-The unintentionally themed work consists of four Marilyn canvases, each shot through the forehead by a single bullet.
+The unintentionally themed work consists of four Marilyn canvases, each one a square measuring 40, each shot through the forehead by a single bullet.
 The fifth painting with the turquoise background was not in the stack at the time of the shooting.

 When Warhol was completing his new series of ‘Marilyn’ canvases, performance artist Dorothy Podber (1932-2008) asked Andy if she could shoot some of his paintings at his 47th Street studio.
 Thinking she meant taking a photo, he consented.
 Podber then pulled out a revolver from her handbag and shot through four Marilyn silkscreens stacked against a wall.
 The perfect shot made holes just above and between Marilyn’s eyes, thus completing Podber’s latest performance piece.
 Warhol was shocked.
 These became known as The Shot Marilyns (sans the fifth turquoise Marilyn which was elsewhere in the studio).